 More of a fixture in popular Christmas playlists than others, but it is a favourite of many.
 How could we leave it out?

 DON’T SHOOT ME SANTA – THE KILLERS

 Brandon Flowers in a Christmas jumper and 2021 us redeemed.
 It’s been a real hard year alright Santa.

 If you like a mad Christmas dance around the kitchen, Elton is far better than Mariah .
 Step into Christmas with a feather boa draped around your person.

 Because it is not Christmas until you have heard this.

 BING CROSBY AND DAVID BOWIE – THE LITTLE DRUMMER BOY

 Before Micky Bubbles, there was Bing Crosby.
 Something very touching about these two legends coming together.
 Peace on Earth.

 BIG CYNTHIA – I GOT YOUR COOKIES AND MILK

-A joyful infectious hunk of a song that is guaranteed to get you dancing around the kitchen as you prepare the dinner and God knows we all know a dose of joy this year.
-Sadly, Big Cynthia died in 2017.
+A joyful infectious hunk of a song that is guaranteed to get you dancing around the kitchen as you prepare the dinner and neck down a babycham or 3.